SidGrip/cryptoBlaast-MN-setup/README.md

 # cryptoBlast
 Shell script to install a [Blast Masternode](https://bitcointalk.org/index.php?topic=2547036) on a Linux server running Ubuntu 16.04.
-Use it on your own risk.
+Use it at your own risk.
 ***

 ## VPS installation